naninovel/docs/docs/guide/managed-text.md

  See [Localization](/guide/localization.md) for more info on how to use the localization utility.

 ::: example
-You can find an example localization setup (including managed text) in the [demo project](/guide/getting-started.md#demo-project).
-Feel free to use it as a reference in case having issues setting up localization in your own project.
+You can find an example localization setup (including managed text) in the [demo](https://github.com/Naninovel/Demo) and [spreadsheet](https://github.com/Naninovel/Spreadsheet) sample projects.
+Use them as a reference in case having issues setting up localization in your own project.
 :::